© Crown copyright 2021

 - transport operators, where they provide transport directly to children without being commissioned by the school or local authority

-In this guidance, the term ‘home to school transport’ includes dedicated transport to other places of education such as further education colleges.
+In this guidance, the term ‘home to school transport’ includes dedicated transport to other places of education such as further education (FE) colleges.

 We have developed this guidance with advice from Public Health England (PHE) and the Health and Safety Executive (HSE).
 We will keep it under review and update as necessary.